Last updated on November 2, 2024

 Condition

 The case is in good condition for a timepiece that is over a hundred years old.
 There is some very slight unevenness to the outer hinged case back.
 The inner dust cover also has some very fine scratching.
 However, this is barely visible to the naked eye.
-Neither, of course, are visible when the watch is being worn.
+Neither, of course, is visible when the watch is being worn.
 The acrylic watch lens has a little marking, but is very acceptable.
 The marks are only noticeable on close inspection in a good light.
 There is no damage to this watch, just the patina acquired with age.
 Finally, the enamel dial has a couple of faint hairline cracks, but these are only noticeable under magnification.

 This antique Fonetainemelon silver trench watch is a delightful timepiece.
 It is small by today’s standards, but very useable as a dress watch.
 It feels very light on my wrist when compared to the much larger modern mechanical watches.
 I like to wear my watches and this one keeps excellent time, on par with some of my modern automatics.
 It has a reliable power reserve of just over twenty-four hours.